jfharden/bitsand/README.md

 It is recommended that you ["Watch" the Github repository](https://github.com/PeteAUK/bitsand/subscription) so that you will be kept up to date with new releases and updates.
 Alternativly if you're not a Github user, sign up to our [Mailing List](http://www.freelists.org/list/bitsand) to receive notifications of new releases.

+Please note, the new location of the Systems file (for registration import) is: https://cdn.rawgit.com/PeteAUK/bitsand/NON_WEB/systems and not the old Googlecode one.

 Bitsand is known to be in use by:

 * [Lions](http://bookings.lionsfaction.co.uk/)